Interior Design

 Upon completion of this course, the student will be able to:

-- organize the sequence client programming in interior projects.
+- organize the sequence of client programming in interior projects.

 - prepare and document finish and materials specifications.